 “I’m eager to begin a partnership with RSI,” Francesa said in a news release.
 “Joining the BetRivers team will allow me to share my passion for sports in a variety of new ways while at the same time providing valuable sports betting advice to fans in New York and in BetRivers and PlaySugarHouse markets throughout the country.”

 The radio Hall of Famer will provide exclusive network and social media content for both of RSI’s two sports betting sites, BetRivers.com and PlaySugarHouse.com.
 He will host a podcast series twice a week from New York, starting next week, as well as a series of digital videos that will appear on BetRivers and PlaySugarHouse's various platforms.

-Francesa also will go to several events, where he will create special “on the scene” videos for sports betting fans.
+Francesa also will go to several events, where he will create special “on the scene” videos for NY sports betting fans.